 Calatrava RE, a Luxembourg affiliate of Grupo VM, is a reinsurer of the Company's global marine and property insurance programs.
 The property and marine cargo insurances are placed with Mapfre Global Risks S.A. with whom the Company contracts for the provision of this insurance.
-In the period to April 2018, Calatrava RE was a reinsurer of the Company's third party liability insurance, arranged through QBE, with whom the Company contracted for the provision of this insurance.
-In April 2018, the Company moved to another insurer for its third party liability cover globally, which ended Calatrava RE's participation in this program.
 There are no contracts directly in place between the Company and Calatrava RE.